What is a Lady Bird Deed in Texas?

 One of the biggest concerns clients have is how their estate planning may impact their ability to receive Medicaid.
 More importantly, clients are worried about Medicaid draining the value of their assets in order to pay for their care.
 Through the use of a lady bird deed in Texas, these fears and uncertainties are quelled.

 When a client applies for Medicaid, the first thing the administering office will do is evaluate any property transfers that may have occurred within the previous five years.
 This is known as a “look-back” window, and the value of anything transferred in this period is subject to penalty.
 This inevitably creates a penalty period where a client may not be eligible for benefits.
-(We also cover probate in more depth on this medicaid asset protection in Texas post.)
+(We offer probateservices, and also cover this in depth on this medicaid asset protection in Texas post.)

 Through the use of a lady bird deed, these property transfers do not need to be disclosed to Medicaid and cannot be used in determining a client’s eligibility for Medicaid.
 This is because property covered under a lady bird deed is not considered a transfer for Medicaid purposes.